lazy-media/public/Authentik/Authentik-Installation/Readme.md

 Edit this file if needed, with `nano docker-compose.yml` and paste the following into this file, or edit to your preference.

+> This docker-compose.yml file also contains compose information for the Radius and LDAP Outposts.

+> When creating these outposts in Authentik Admin Dashboard, I recommend setting them as `No Itegration` before activating them in the docker-compose.yml file.

 [Example Docker Compose File for Persistant Data](docker-compose.yml)

 ## EXAMPLE Docker Environment Variables File (.env)